Pratas Island: Energy

 Diesel-fueled generators are used to power the island.
 In March 2016, a solar energy system built by the Coast Guard Administration went into operation.
 The system covers an area of 310.6 m^{2} and produces 53,200 kWh of electricity each year.

 Transportation

 The Dongsha Island Airport features a runway located on the north end of Pratas Island with a small airport terminal at the eastern end.
 The airport is used by the ROC military.
 A main shack and subordinate shack are located on the southeast end of the island.
 There are no refueling facilities.

 Two piers on the southeast shore allow for small watercraft to land.

+There is one city bus route Dongsha 1 Route.
+The route have no fixed schedule and will only departure if there's visitor.

 A circle with a radius of 10 nmi centered on Pratas Island, referred to as VHR7, is a prohibited area for aeronautical purposes.
 The 'VH' in VHR7 denotes 'Hong Kong' and the 'R' denotes a 'Restricted Area'.
 Pratas Island and VHR7 are located within the Hong Kong Flight Information Region (FIR).